<Ojibwe Lifeway: Fishing (“niibin”- summer)

 In deeper lakes , In winter and summer water stratifies like a layer cake with the coldest water on the bottom with warmer water layers on top.
 The most oxygen rich water is in the top layers.
 These layers mix every spring and fall when water temperatures equalize.
 This is called “turnover” and it is critical to mixing oxygen throughout the lake.
 Longer periods of warm weather would mean a longer time that water layers are separated leading to oxygen depletion in deeper parts of the lake.
 Cold and coolwater fish living in the lower zones would not be able to find the oxygen they need to survive.

 Ice cover can also affect fish spawning.
 Walleye research has found that there was a significant positive relationship between the start of walleye spawning and when the ice leaves a lake.
-For every day the ice left a lake earlier, walleye spawned from 0.5 to 1 day earlier, too.
-Research suggests that if the ice goes out too soon causing unusually early spawning, food sources needed by the larval baby walleye may not be available
+If the ice goes out too soon causing unusually early spawning, food sources needed by the larval baby walleye may not be available.

 Changing Lake Levels